kubedb/docs/docs/guides/kafka/concepts/kafka.md

 ### spec.configSecret

 `spec.configSecret` is an optional field that points to a Secret used to hold custom Kafka configuration.
 If not set, KubeDB operator will use default configuration for Kafka.
+This is currently not in use.
+Use `.spec.configuration` to provide custom configuration instead.
+If you still provide this field, KubeDB operator will update `spec.configuration.secretName` with the provided secret name.

+> **Note**: Use `.spec.configuration.secretName` to specify the name of the secret instead of `.spec.configSecret.name`.
+The field `.spec.configSecret` is deprecated and will be removed in future releases.
+If you still use `.spec.configSecret`, KubeDB will copy `.spec.configSecret.name` to `.spec.configuration.secretName` internally.

+### spec.configuration
+`spec.configuration` is an optional field that specifies custom configuration for Kafka cluster.
+It has the following fields:
+- `configuration.secretName` is an optional field that specifies the name of the secret that holds custom configuration files for Kafka cluster.
+- `configuration.inline` is an optional field that allows you to provide custom configuration directly in the Kafka object.
+It has the following possible keys:
+    - `broker.properties` - is used to provide custom configuration for Kafka brokers.
+    - `controller.properties` - is used to provide custom configuration for Kafka controllers.
+    - `server.propertbies` - is used to provide custom configuration for both Kafka brokers and controllers.

 ### spec.topology